farismnrr/Kalimba-MIDI-Player/README.md

 1. Open the Keylimba application.
 2. Go to Settings -> Display.
-3. Set Display Orientation to 'Portrait'.
+3. Set Display Orientation to `Portrait`.

 ### MIDI Controller with Keyboard